mattgreen/openim/README.md

 between components.
 This results in components that are smaller, easier to reason about, and test.
 For example, the AIM protocol component has no knowledge of any UI; it merely responds to method calls and sends out events (such as AccountConnectedEvent) as they occur.
-The EventBus is responsible for distributing Events to registered components.
+The EventManager is responsible for distributing Events to registered components.
 Partitioning features along component boundaries makes development incredibly pleasant.

 (Also, the use of <a href="http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern">CRTP</a> in <a href="https://github.com/mattgreen/openim/blob/master/OpenIM/Events/AccountEvents.hpp">AccountEvents.hpp</a> should induce the Inception theme in your head.)